CWIS Certificate Program

 Application may be made on-line, click here to apply.

-Degree program option: Participants in the CWIS Fourth World Institute Certificate Program often use it as a core program within an advanced degree such as an MA.
-For the MA program we work directly with Vermont College Masters degree program. (*) online/distance learners may have some travel to colloquia depending on the specific MA Program.
-Once enrolled in the Certificate Program you will be asked to download SKYPE™ from skype.com and attach video and audio capabilities to your computer if these are not built in.
+Partial program option: Participants in the CWIS Fourth World Institute Certificate Program may choose to enroll in as few as 3 credits of the 18 credit program at any one time.
+This permits you the opportunity to take those courses you want incrementally to accumulate the full 18 credits over time. (*) Once enrolled in the Certificate Program you will be asked to download SKYPE™ from skype.com and attach video and audio capabilities to your computer if these are not built in.

-Certificate-only Participants who are active professionals, hold advanced degrees, engaged in life-long learning pursuits or who wish to obtain specific training prior to matriculation for a university degree also enroll.
+Certificate-Support Participants who are active professionals, hold advanced degrees, engaged in life-long learning pursuits or who wish to obtain specific training prior to matriculation for a university degree also enroll.
+The tuition per credit is $570 USD (pay on our donation page).
+Taking one course at a time stretches the overall cost to match your budget

-Coursework and Syllabi: Students may draw from existing Center for Traditional Medicine or Fourth World Institute seminars outlined in course syllabi or create their own with the approval of their core advisor.
+Coursework and Syllabi: Students may draw from existing Center for Traditional Medicine or Fourth World Institute seminars outlined in course syllabi or create their own with the approval of their core adviser.

 Application: Prior to a formal application, you are encouraged to write a preliminary letter of interest to either Dr. Leslie Korn for Traditional Healing Arts and Sciences or to Dr. Rudolph C. Rÿser for Fourth World Studies.